M-o-a-T/moat/USAGE.rst

    The port is numeric, starting with 0.

-.. program:: distkv client gpio attr
+.. program:: moat kv gpio attr

 Print, modify or delete a single attribute.